 |ERROR MESSAGE||You get an error message while using the Target Manager to create or upload a new target.||

 Check the following conditions:

-Note that a target can be detected by Vuforia only if it is rated at least 1 star.
+NOTE: That a target can be detected by Vuforia Engine only if it is rated at least 1 star.
 Any zero-star targets cannot be used.
 If your database contains any zero-star targets, you should not select them when downloading your database.